paulrobertlloyd/paulrobertlloyd-v3/_posts/entries/2007-04-12-its_a_god_awful_small_affair.markdown

 ---
 This is my third attempt at writing this entry.
 For the last month I have been feeling incredibly down, reflective and just damn right miserable.
 What started off as a regular reboot, prompted by the anniversary of my being here last year (and the comparisons that can be drawn), turned into a sad, sorry journey into the unknown, confronting old feelings that I never fully resolved.

-## This story is a sadd'ning bore…
+## This story is a sadd'ning bore...
 Listen carefully, as this is the last time I will tell this little tale.

 As you are probably all too aware of by now, last year I was given the opportunity to work in California.
 Initially I was there for three months, and that time was magical.
 I found myself surrounded by a bunch of incredibly talented and friendly individuals, and had my career sail into uncharted waters.
 I lived a totally stress free existence, with all food, bills, accommodation etc. paid for.
 At that time my motto was 'go with the flow', and for a while it seemed to be working.
 Yet it meant I never really took on board the reality of the situation.